compute!

 Untitled-2025-09-23-1607

-AWS CDK & Race Conditions
+AWS WAF, CDK & Race Conditions

 WAF WebACL's?

-Before going any further, A Web Application Firewall (WAF) Web Access Control List (WebACL) in AWS is a set of rules that protects web applications by filtering and monitoring HTTP(S) requests.
-It helps block common attack patterns like SQL injection, cross-site scripting (XSS), and other malicious traffic before they reaching applications.
-In AWS, a WebACL can be associated with resources such as CloudFront distributions or Application Load Balancers (ALB) to enforce these security rules at the edge.More info.
+A Web Application Firewall (WAF) Web Access Control List (WebACL) in AWS is a set of rules that protects web applications by filtering and monitoring HTTP(S) requests.
+It helps block common attack patterns like SQL injection, cross-site scripting (XSS), and other malicious traffic before they can reach application endpoints.
+A WebACL can be associated with resources such as CloudFront distributions or Application Load Balancers (ALB) to enforce these security rules at the edge.
+More info.

-A crucial part of the implementation was associating the WebACL with the front-door resource—either a CloudFront distribution or an Application Load Balancer (ALB).
+A crucial part of the implementation was associating the WebACL with the front-door resource; either a CloudFront distribution or an Application Load Balancer (ALB).
 This required passing the resource ARN during deployment to properly link the WebACL.

 contextValue := app.Node().TryGetContext(jsii.String("resource_arn"))